itivoni123/checkpoint/README.md

 | **10.1** | **Audit Logging and Compliance** | Generate logs and review stored records. | Logs meet compliance standards and are accessible for audits. |

 ---

-This table outlines test cases covering **integration, security, scalability, network segmentation, encryption, and compliance** for Perimeter 81’s **Firewall as a Service (FWaaS)**.
-Let me know if you need any modifications! 🚀